hashicorp/terraform-provider-google/website/docs/r/google_service_account_key.html.markdown

 The following arguments are supported:
 * `name` - The name used for this key pair (not used on create)

-* `service_account_id` - (Required) The Serice account id of the Key Pair.
+* `service_account_id` - (Required) The Service account id of the Key Pair.

 * `key_algorithm` - (Optional) The output format of the private key.
 GOOGLE_CREDENTIALS_FILE is the default output format.
-Valid values [ServiceAccountPrivateKeyType](https://cloud.google.com/iam/reference/rest/v1/projects.serviceAccounts.keys#ServiceAccountPrivateKeyType) (only used on create)
+Valid values are listed at [ServiceAccountPrivateKeyType](https://cloud.google.com/iam/reference/rest/v1/projects.serviceAccounts.keys#ServiceAccountPrivateKeyType) (only used on create)

+* `public_key_type` (Optional) The output format of the public key requested.
+X509_PEM is the default output format.

 * `private_key_type` (Optional) The output format of the private key.
 GOOGLE_CREDENTIALS_FILE is the default output format.